SphtKr/homebridge-zway/README.md

 ##### Make a Switch show as a `Lightbulb`

-Somewhat the opposite of above, this allows you to explicitly report a `switchBinary` as a HomeKit `Lightbulb` (normally only `switchMultilevel`s will be automatically bridged as lights).
+Somewhat the opposite of above, tagging a device with `Homebridge.Service.Type:Lightbulb` allows you to explicitly report a `switchBinary` as a HomeKit `Lightbulb` (normally only `switchMultilevel`s will be automatically bridged as lights).
 This means that if you ask Siri to "turn off the lights" in a room, the marked device should be included.

 ##### `sensorBinary` as Contact or Motion sensor